How to use Scimex

 If you're a media officer at an institution that generates scientific research and you don't want to miss out on media coverage, Scimex can help you promote your stories.

-- The Newsfeed allows you to upload media releases, scientific papers and multimedia materials, providing a single location from which journalists will be able to access everything they need to write a story, including embargoed material.
+- The Scimex Newsfeed allows you to upload media releases, scientific papers and multimedia, providing a single location from which journalists will be able to access everything they need to write a story.
+Stories under embargo can also be uploaded here and are only visible to vetted journalists who are logged in.
+Pricing details for this module are available here.

-- The Multimedia Hub allows journalists to search for your great science images and videos
+- The Multimedia Hub enables journalists to search for your great science images and videos.
+Registered media officers and experts can upload their creative commons multimedia free-of-charge

-- The Scimex Events Calendar is a place to upload your public talks, conferences and press calls
+- The Scimex Events Calendar is a place to upload your public talks, conferences and press calls.
+This module is free for registered media officers and experts to use.

 - Encourage your scientists to sign up to the Scimex Find an Expert database so journalists can access their expertise and you as their media contact

-- We'll also alert reporters via Scimex Daily, a digest of newly uploaded material launching in 2016.
+- We also alert reporters via Scimex Daily, an auto-email of newly uploaded material sent to hundreds of journalists' mailboxes each morning.

 Scimex is not a replacement for institutional websites, but a central repository for research from a wide range of institutions.
 The site allows journalists easy access to content via the Scimex website itself, and through regular email alerts.